soogoon/Github-Cookbook/Github-Issue.md

 >
 > You can collect user feedback, report software bugs, and organize tasks you'd like to accomplish with issues in a repository.
 >
-> You can linnk a pull request to an issue to show that a fix is in progress and to automatically close the issue when someone merges the pull request.
+> You can link a pull request to an issue to show that a fix is in progress and to automatically close the issue when someone merges the pull request.